elunna/hackem/hackem_changelog.md

                     25% offer tool ID
 - Lighting shops:	10% offer potion ID

-Firearms training service:
-- Instead of the weapon practice technique, this is now a shk service.
-- Gun shops always offer this up to expert skill.
-- Weapon shops, armor shops offer 20% of the time, up to max skilled.
-- General stores offer it 10% of the time, up to max Basic.
-- $500 for Basic skill
-- $1000 for Skilled
-- $2000 for expert?

 #### Additional race specific services:

 - Dwarves:          20% offer weapon ID